awsdocs/amazon-rds-user-guide/doc_source/mysql-replication-gtid.md

    CALL mysql.rds_set_master_auto_position(1);
    ```

-## Disabling GTID\-based replication for an RDS MySQL DB instance with read replicas<a name="mysql-replication-gtid.disabling"></a>
+## Disabling GTID\-based replication for a MySQL DB instance with read replicas<a name="mysql-replication-gtid.disabling"></a>

-You can disable GTID\-based replication for an RDS MySQL DB instance with read replicas\.
+You can disable GTID\-based replication for a MySQL DB instance with read replicas\.

-**To disable GTID\-based replication for an RDS MySQL DB instance with read replicas**
+**To disable GTID\-based replication for a MySQL DB instance with read replicas**

 1. On each read replica, run the following procedure\.